What does the term 'deductible' refer to in an insurance policy?

 Master the Colorado Property Certification Exam.
 Use flashcards and multiple-choice questions with hints and explanations to prepare.
 Ensure success in your exam!

-The term 'deductible' in an insurance policy refers to the amount that the insured must pay out of pocket before the insurance coverage kicks in and the insurer begins to pay for a claim.
-This amount is specified in the policy details and serves as a cost-sharing mechanism between the insurer and the insured.
-For example, if a policy has a $1,000 deductible, the insured would need to cover the first $1,000 of any covered loss.
-Only after this deductible is met will the insurer start contributing to the claim amount, according to the policy limits.
+The term 'deductible' in an insurance policy specifically refers to the amount that the insured must pay out-of-pocket before the insurance coverage kicks in for a claim.
+This means that if a policyholder experiences a loss or damage covered by the insurance, they will first need to cover expenses up to the deductible amount.
+Only after this threshold is met will the insurer begin to pay for any further costs associated with the claim.

 Subscribe